two-hundred/celerity-docs/docs/blueprint/core-functions.md

 ```

 Only some of the core string manipulation functions have a composable version, this is because they are the most likely to be used in a composition context.
 Implementations are free to add composable versions of other functions as they see fit.
 A plugin system for functions could also be useful in allowing users of a tool implementing the spec to add their own functions.

+[^1]: The reasoning for the `_g` suffix for these functions is that `g` is commonly used in mathematics to denote a function in composition.